avent-ai/sales-agent/README.md

 ```

 Then open:
 👉 [http://localhost:3000](http://localhost:3000/)
+👉 [http://localhost:3000/chat](http://localhost:3000/chat) (for chat interface with sentiment analysis)

 ---

 ## 🧪 Tools

 Launching the frontend will give access to the built-in tools UI.

+---

+## 🔍 Troubleshooting

+### CORS Issues
+- If you encounter CORS errors in the console, ensure both backend services have CORS properly enabled.
+- The sentiment analysis service requires flask-cors to be installed.

+### Connection Issues
+- If you see "Failed to connect to server" errors, confirm all services are running.
+- Check that the required ports (3000, 5001, 8000/8002) are available.

+### API Response Errors
+- The debug API provides simple responses for testing the chat interface.
+- For full functionality, use the main API (run_api.py) with all dependencies configured.